The kernel of the Gysin homomorphism for positive characteristic: A Brief History

 \section{A Brief History}

 This section goes over a very brief history of this problem and thus can be skipped without any consequence to the rest of the paper.

-It has been classically known that in the theory of algebraic curves there is a map $Sym^n(C) \to J(C)$ from the \textit{$n$-th symmetric product} of the curve $C$ into the \textit{Jacobian Variety} where the fibers are projective spaces, i.e. representing the linear systems of degree $n$ (see \autoref{JacVar}).
-As usual in mathematics, when adding on an extra dimension, i.e. algebraic surfaces, the whole system becomes a lot more difficult.
-Naturally we have the analogous map $Sym^n(S)) \to Alb(S)$ where $Alb(S)$ is the \textit{Albanese variety} .
+It has been classically known that in the theory of algebraic curves there is a map $Sym^n(C) \to J(C)$ from the \textit{$n$-th symmetric product} of the curve $C$ into the \textit{Jacobian Variety} where the fibers are projective spaces, i.e. representing the linear systems of degree $n$.
+As usual in mathematics, when adding on an extra dimension, i.e. for algebraic surfaces, the whole system becomes a lot more difficult.
+Naturally we have the analogous map $Sym^n(S) \to Alb(S)$ where $Alb(S)$ is the \textit{Albanese variety} .
 The fibers are irreducible and regular when $n$ is large enough (see \cite{RuledSurf}).
 However, in the 1960's, a long open problem was if the fibers are rational.
 One of the first leading researchers on the problem was Severi \cite{Severi}.
 After Severi, Arthur Mattuck proved the following

-\begin{theorem*} Let $S$ be a complete nonsingular surface in characteristic zero, and let $q = \dim(Alb(S)))$.
+\begin{theorem*} Let $S$ be a complete non-singular surface in characteristic zero, and let $q = \dim(Alb(S))$.
 If for some $n > q$ the general fiber of the morphism $Sym^n(S) \to Alb(S)$ is a rational variety, then $V$ is a ruled surface. \end{theorem*}

 \begin{proof} see \cite{RuledSurf} \end{proof}